broadinstitute/monster-deploy/environments/README.md

 Environment definitions consist of:
 1. A single Terraform module
+2. A deployment of Flux CD's Helm Operator
-2. (TODO) A single Helm chart to deploy Argo CD + application specs.
+2. (TODO) A single Helm chart to push HelmRelease specs to the operator

 Most of the "business logic" for these two pieces is tracked elsewhere, either in the [templates](../templates) directory or in entirely separate git repositories.